benn-herrera/vku/README.md

   * No required dependencies beyond Vulkan headers
   * No use of std:: strings or containers (or std:: anything)
   * No heap allocations
+  * Minimal impact on compile time
+      * As anything generated from vulkan.xml is, this header is long
+      * The constructs used are simple
+      * Most of the lines are type aliases and switch cases.

 ### Types
 * Structs subclassed with default zero initialization